flutter/packages/packages/google_maps_flutter/google_maps_flutter_ios/example/README.md

 # Platform Implementation Test Apps

-These are test app for manual testing and automated integration testing of this platform implementation.
+These are test apps for manual testing and automated integration testing of this platform implementation.
 They are not intended to demonstrate actual use of this package, since the intent is that plugin clients use the app-facing package.